Hudilong/Country-Sort/README.md

 ## Usage

-1. Open a web browser and navigate to [http://localhost:3000](http://localhost:3000).
+1. Open a web browser and navigate to [http://localhost:8080](http://localhost:8080).
+2. Select the difficulty and sorting criteria (alphabetical, population, area) from the options.
-2. Play the game by dragging and dropping flags to arrange them in the correct order.
+3. Play the game by dragging and dropping flags to arrange them in the correct order.
-3. Select the sorting criteria (alphabetical, population, area) from the options.
 4. View highscores and track your progress.

 ## Docker Configuration

 Both the client and server components are Dockerized for easy deployment.
 The `docker-compose.yml` file contains configurations for running the entire application.

-### Custom Docker Configurations (if any)

-If there are any additional configurations specific to your Docker setup, please make sure to include them here.

-## Contributing

-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or fix: `git checkout -b feature-name`.
-3. Make your changes and commit them: `git commit -m 'Description of your changes'`.
-4. Push to the branch: `git push origin feature-name`.
-5. Open a pull request on GitHub.

 ## License